Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

 * #### Q6.
 Difference between importing React, and { Component, etc... }.
   * Answer
-    * Curly braces are used to import single (specific) property, whereas the word without braces is import entire object form that file.
+    * Curly braces are used to import single (specific) property, whereas the word without braces import's an entire object form that file.
     * ```js
       import React, { Component } from 'react';
       ```